Dave Johnson (1970s pitcher)

 David Charles Johnson (born October 4, 1948) is a former professional baseball pitcher.
 He played all or part of four seasons in Major League Baseball between 1974 and 1978 for the Baltimore Orioles and Minnesota Twins.
+Though Johnson was the very first player acquired by the Seattle Mariners (purchased from the Orioles prior to the 1976 Major League Baseball expansion draft), and had a 1977 Topps baseball card that showed him as a Mariner, Johnson did not make the team out of spring training.
+He was sold to Minnesota in May, and spent the 1977 and 1978 seasons with the Twins.